 Common Reasons for Why a Personal Injury Claim is Denied

-As mentioned, there are many reasons for why a personal injury claim might be denied by the at-fault party’s insurance company.
+As mentioned, there are many reasons for why an injury claim might be denied by the at-fault party’s insurance company.
 However, some are more common than others.
 Those include the following reasons for a claim denial:

 - Their client was not responsible for your injury.